-Matthias Kleinsasser is a member of Winstead’s Business Litigation and Business Restructuring/Bankruptcy Practice Groups.
-His practice encompasses all aspects of commercial litigation in state and federal court, with an emphasis on bankruptcy-related litigation, securities litigation and securities enforcement proceeding defense.
+Matthias Kleinsasser is a member of Winstead’s Business Litigation, White-Collar Defense and Business Restructuring/Bankruptcy Practice Groups.
+His practice encompasses all aspects of commercial litigation in state and federal court, with an emphasis on bankruptcy-related litigation, securities litigation, securities enforcement proceeding defense and white-collar defense.

 Matthias has significant experience representing debtors, creditors, and trustees in virtually all aspects of business bankruptcy proceedings.
 He has also represented clients before the Securities and Exchange Commission and FINRA.

 Matthias began his legal career in Fort Worth as a law clerk to former U.S. Bankruptcy Judge D. Michael Lynn.
 Prior to joining Winstead, he practiced with large law firms in Dallas and Fort Worth, as well as with a respected business bankruptcy boutique firm.

 - Represented class of “net winner” defendants sued by SEC receiver in fraudulent transfer lawsuit arising out of penny auction Ponzi scheme.

 - Represented defendants sued in bankruptcy court fraudulent transfer suit in which the alleged damages exceeded $50 million.
 Obtained dismissal of most claims under Rule 12(b)(6).
 Lawsuit eventually settled.